uccser/cs-field-guide/text/formal-languages/formal-languages-en.md

 .. warning:: this section hasn't been written yet; the material below is just an introduction

+{comment end}

 {teacher}

 The material prior to this section is sufficient for what is required for the NZ 3.44 standard, but for interested students this section provides something different that is accessible at high school level.

 Currently the section is only introductory, and we've left it here in case you have keen students who might want some extra material to investigate.

 There's an introduction to this topic (which dwells more on English grammar) at: http://ozark.hendrix.edu/~burch/cs/150/reading/grammar/index.html.
 This could be used for class discussion.

 As preparation for reading this chapter, you could do the "planet ABBA" activity with the students as a class, as it will get them familiar with the notation.

 {teacher end}